jhasuraj01/filepad/README.md

-# React Notepad Based on Clean Architecture
+# React FilePad: A Simple File Explorer with Clean Architecture Principles

-This is a sample project built with React, following the principles of clean architecture.
-The project aims to provide a simple file explorer with basic features such as editing files, creating directories, creating files, and renaming/deleting directories and files.
+File Explorer & Editor built with React, following the principles of clean architecture.

 ## Features